 Australia's Market Development Facility (MDF) is a multi-country private sector development program operating in Fiji, Timor-Leste, Pakistan, Sri Lanka and Papua New Guinea.
 MDF supports businesses with innovative ideas to increase business performance, stimulate economic growth and ultimately provide benefits for the poor - as workers, producers and consumers.
 The goal of the MDF is to create additional sustainable employment and income for poor women and men in rural and urban areas.

 A second phase of MDF commenced in 2017.

 Workforce Development Program

-Australia's workforce development program supports scholarship opportunities for tertiary study in Australia, access to vocational training to help young Timorese find employment and supports Timor-Leste to increase its participation in Australia's labour mobility programs, including the Seasonal Worker Programme and the Pacific Labour Scheme.
+Australia's Workforce Development Program Timor-Leste supports scholarship opportunities for tertiary study in Australia, access to vocational training to help young Timorese find employment and supports Timor-Leste to increase its participation in Australia's labour mobility programs, including the Seasonal Worker Programme and the Pacific Labour Scheme.